pymupdf/PyMuPDF/docs/xml-class.rst

     .. method:: create_text_node(text)

-       Create direct text for the current node
+       Create direct text for the current node.

        :arg str text: the text to append.